 As per the homepage, they have been in business since 2012.

 However, upon a quick whois search, it shows this domain was only registered in 2019.
 However, there’s no mention of the parent company on this webpage.
 The data on the website hardly matches the real data that’s displayed on the whois website:

 Not surprisingly, the platform hasn’t paid a dime to its members (this is verifiable via numerous Influencercash reviews).
 This is an identical clone of other scams:

-There's not much difference between these websites.
-They make the same income claims, claim to be influencer networks, and that they've paid hundreds of thousands of dollars to date.
-None of that is true though, and these are (probably) data harvesting scams.
+There’s not much difference between these websites.
+They make the same income claims, claim to be influencer networks, and have paid hundreds of thousands of dollars to date.
+None of that is true, though, and these are (probably) data harvesting scams.

 They all show a Skype ID inside the account dashboard to make it look legit.
 However, the link is not clickable, and the account(s) don’t exist.
 It’s just a fake image used to ‘boost’ their authority.

 The Ugly Truth Revealed

 If you’ve come across any of the listed websites above, you must have noticed they strikingly resemble each other.
 Here are the red flags associated with the Influencercash platform.

 The website has a ton of payment screenshots to convince visitors.
 In one of the screenshots, they claim to have paid $245 to a member.
 Whoever did the editing work did a poor job and probably forgot to change 2018 to 2019.

 As per the Whois database, the Influencer Cash website didn’t even exist until before 2019.
 Why, and most importantly, how will a platform even send a payout before coming into existence?
 The designer could’ve done a better job, at least!